 Aetna Vitamin B-12 Therapy Billing Guidelines and Action Items 2025

-These are direct steps your billing team should take before the September 26, 2025 effective date.
+These are the steps your billing team should complete before September 26, 2025.

 #Action Item